 Robbery with a Gun

-How these cases are handled is, they’re going to look what happened in the robbery.
-Robbery is a pretty wide umbrella (CALCRIM 1600).
-You could have your classic robbery where somebody goes into a store with a gun, points the gun at people and demands goods or money or whatever else they're in there to get.
+How these cases are handled is that they will look at what happened in the robbery.
+Robbery is a pretty broad umbrella (CALCRIM 1600).
+You could have your traditional robbery where somebody goes into a store with a gun, points the gun at people, and demands goods or money or whatever else they're in there to get.

-I'll kill you or they use some sort of a weapon or some sort of force — maybe they punched somebody or pushed somebody — now you have what's called an Estes Robbery.
-The person didn't even use a gun or a weapon and really when they took the stuff they didn't use any force.
+I'll kill you, or they use some weapon or some force — maybe they punched somebody or pushed somebody — now you have what's called an Estes Robbery.
+The person didn't even use a gun or a weapon, and really when they took the stuff, they didn't use any force.

-People might be asking at this point, why is it so important to avoid a robbery and the answer to that is, a robbery is a strike.
+People might be asking why it is so essential to avoid a robbery, and the answer to that is a robbery is a strike.
 A robbery is a violent felony.
-So, if you plead guilty to a robbery you'd have a strike on your record.
+So, if you plead guilty to theft, you'd have a strike on your record.
 And jail or prison time you serve will be served at 85%.
-So, obviously those are two big problems you don't want to deal with.
+So, those are two big problems you don't want to deal with.

 Negotiation with Prosecutor for Best Outcome

-If you don't get a robbery you're probably not going to prison.
-If you’re not going to prison maybe we can even keep you out of county jail.
-Even if you do get county jail time a lot of times in today's county system, you're serving a very small percentage of the time that you actually get.
+If you don't get a robbery, you're probably not going to prison.
+Maybe we can even keep you out of county jail if you're not going to prison.
+Even if you get county jail time a lot of times in today's county system, you're serving a tiny percentage of the time you call.

 If you've got a robbery case in any Los Angeles Court, pick up the phone.
 I've been doing this for 26 years.
 I enjoy what I do.
 I enjoy helping people.
 Sometimes people have reasons why they get themselves wrapped up in a robbery case, and it's going to be my job to try to unwrap you and get you out of the criminal justice system as fast as possible.
 Hedding Law Firm is based in LA County and offers a free case review by phone, or you can fill out our contact form.